 through the rubble, but couldn't find his mother anywhere.
 Jin assumed that Jun

 was dead and swore revenge on Ogre.
-Many believe that the character Unknown
+Unknown

-is a possessed version of Jun, but this has yet to be confirmed canonically.
-Asuka
+is a possessed version of Jun, but it is not confirmed if this is part of the

 (somehow related to Jun) took Jun's place in the later of the Tekken series

-and uses a similar fighting style to Jun.
+and uses a similar fighting style.
+While many believed Jun had

 In Tekken 2,